merge/corritor/README.md

 #### Not affiliated with the Tor Project.

-[corridor](https://github.com/rustybird/corridor), a different but similar project, adresses important [issues](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxyLeaks) that "transparently torifying proxies" suffer from.
+So called "transparent proxies" suffer from significant [issues](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxyLeaks) that we want to address.
+Also, corritor does not run the Tor software.
-It still runs the Tor software itself though. corritor does not.
-It simply looks at the Tor network from the outside.
+It looks at the Tor network from the outside.
+This is important because there is no need to upgrade the Router firmware in order to update Tor.

-This can become an [OpenWRT](https://openwrt.org/) (wifi) network configuration that whitelists traffic to and from the Tor network.
+This should become an [OpenWRT](https://openwrt.org/) (wifi) network configuration that whitelists traffic to and from the Tor network.

 Users _cannot_ use Tor Bridges in this network!